anuraagpolisetty/m4-markdown/exercise-3/README.md

 See `complete` branch for answers.

-'git commit -m "_Description_"'
+`git commit -m "_Description_"`

-The command 'git commit -m "Updated description of learned command"' commits this README.md file to the repository and includes a message.
+The command `git commit -m "Updated description of learned command"` commits this README.md file to the repository and includes a message.

   *Commits changes in all files from the staging area to the repository *Includes a message with "-m"